AndyTheNerd/Halo-Quotes/README.md

 - Added CSP meta tag to restrict resource loading
 - Prevents XSS attacks by controlling which resources can be loaded
 - Allows only trusted domains for scripts, styles, fonts, images, and frames

+### CSP Inline Scripts and Styles
+- The current CSP includes `'unsafe-inline'` for scripts and styles to allow inline code
+- This is a known security trade-off that enables easier maintenance but reduces XSS protection
+- For production hardening, consider moving inline code to external files and removing `unsafe-inline`

 ### Secure External Links
 - All external links include `rel="noopener noreferrer"` attributes